heidi37/my-python-portfolio/README.md

 ```
 python3 app.py
 ```
-7. When you are done working in the vitual enironment deactive it using the command:
+7. When you are done working in the virtual environment deactivate it using the command:
 ```
 deactivate
 ```